 In ceramics, this refers to the particle size of a powder.
-A 325 screen has 325 wires-per-inch.
+A 325 screen has 325 wires per inch.
 The openings between the wires measure 45 microns (half the width of a typical human hair).
-A 325 sieve will remove all contaminants of a clay (sand, silt, speck-producing mineral particles), 200 mesh is not fine enough to despeckle high quality porcelains or stonewares.
+A 325 sieve will remove all contaminants of a clay (sand, silt, speck-producing mineral particles), 200 mesh is not fine enough to despeckle high-quality porcelains or stonewares.
 A natural clay, screened-as-a-slurry to 325 mesh, will be finer and smoother in the plastic form than even the finest porcelain made from industrial minerals (since only the clay portion of those is super-fine).
 Note that to do this, lots of water is required.

 While minerals used in other industries are often ground to nano-particle sizes (less than a micron), this is not done in traditional ceramics.
-Natural clay particles can be as small as 1/10 of a micron, that is 450 times smaller than 325 mesh!
+Natural clay particles can be as small as 1/10 of a micron, which is 450 times smaller than 325 mesh!
 Clay particles are generally agglomerated, while wet processing can separate them, dry grinding equipment is much more common.
 Inexpensive processed clays typically are in the 1-10 micron particle size range (thus easily pass a 325 screen).
 Passing clay slurries made from commercial materials through a 325 screen can actually be easier than 200.
 This is because there is a high population of particles right around 200 mesh, these quickly blind the sieve (jamming themselves in the openings) and reduce its efficiency.
 Of course, the plus 325 material will need to be discarded, but it is typically a small percentage.

 Minerals (like feldspar, quartz, calcium carbonate, dolomite) are much harder to powderize than clays.
 Thus, ceramic grades of these materials are generally available as 150-200 mesh powders.

 To measure particle size in a slurry or powder you need sieves.
 This is the most popular type used in labs.
 They are made from brass by a company named Tyler.
 The range of screen sizes for testing particle size is very wide (obvious here: the top screen has an opening of 56 mm, the bottom one 0.1 mm - the wires are almost too small to see).
-You can buy these on ebay for a lot less than new ones, search for "tyler sieve".
-The finer sieves (especially 200) are fragile and easily ripped.
+You can often buy these used on Ebay for a lot less than new ones, search for "tyler sieve".
+The finer sieves (especially 200) are fragile and more easily ripped.
 It is good to have a 50, 100 and 150.